 Integrated Ear Loop Length Adjusters - Two flat length adjusters are securely welded to the upper two corners of the mask exterior to allow the ear loop elastic lengths to be shortened.
 Users simply loop the elastics around the hooks, don the mask, then lengthen or shorten the elastics for a comfortable and secure fit.

 Cough-Trapping Flaps - ULTRA FIT™ masks incorporate a fourth layer of material to form four flaps, one along each edge, to help contain exhalations from escaping without passing through the main filter.
 During coughs, sneezes or normal exhalations, the flaps essentially inflate like a balloons to press against the face to better seal against escaping particles.
 This increases the amount of outgoing air that is forced to pass through the main filter of the mask.

-Video Instructions - Each ULTRA FIT™ mask has a scannable QR code on its interior.
-Scanning this code with a phone or tablet camera opens a website at www.katharos.info that shows a video demonstration of how to properly don and adjust an ULTRA FIT ™ mask.
+Video Instructions - Each ULTRA FIT™ mask is individually wrapped with a transparent wrapper that includes a scannable QR code.
+Scanning this code with a phone or tablet camera opens a website, www.katharos.info, that shows a video demonstration of how to properly don and adjust an ULTRA FIT ™ mask.

 Buy ULTRA FIT™ masks here.

 The Science Behind the Mask